spacepatcher/firehol-ip-aggregator/README.md

 Some features of keeping and processing data:
 * New data is written to existing data with `last_added` field update.
 * Data deleted from reputation feed is not deleted from the application database.
 For such data, `last_removed` field is updated.
+* Field `timeline` is based on events of adding and removing item from reputation list.

 **Start application**